CathalButler/CathalButler/README.md

  - I am currently researching future networking systems for my masters and improving my development skills while doing so
  - I enjoy learning about IOS security and exploits
  - I spend my weekends learning and tinkering with car ECU systems as well as car diagnostic tools
- - I enjoy working with computer/networking hardware
+ - I enjoy working with computer and networking hardware
  - I am always up for working on fun and interesting projects with new people